wys234234/Wwise-Dynamic-Dialogue-for-unity/README.md

 Wwise Dynamic Dialogue for unity，

-Just use AKStaticDialogue and set your parameters in the inspector For more APIs, please refer to the official documentation
+Just use AKStaticDialogue and set your parameters in the inspector For more APIs calls, please refer to the official documentation

 https://www.audiokinetic.com/zh/library/edge/?source=SDK&id=namespace_a_k_1_1_sound_engine_1_1_dynamic_sequence.html